 Daniel Dercksen

-His career kicked off in the early 80s when he studied Drama and Journalism in Pretoria.
-As editor of the Pretoria Technikon Newspaper and freelance journalist for the Pretoria News and Beeld, he viewed films with the South African Censor board.
-This secured him the position of Marketing and publicity at Ster-Kinekor’s Headoffice in Johannesburg (South Africa’s biggest movie exhibitor), initiating the first Film Finesse magazine for Art Films in 1986.
+His career began in the early 80s when he studied Drama and Journalism in Pretoria.
+As editor of the Pretoria Technikon Newspaper and a freelance journalist for the Pretoria News and Beeld, he gained unique insights by viewing films with the South African Censor Board.
+This experience secured him a position in Marketing and Publicity at Ster-Kinekor’s Head Office in Johannesburg (South Africa’s largest movie exhibitor), where he initiated the first Film Finesse magazine for Art Films in 1986.

-During the late 80s, he was a publicist for The Natal Playhouse in Durban, serving The Natal Philarmonic Orchestra headed by David Tidboald, and Musicals headed by Geoffrey Sutherland.
-After leaving the Playhouse, he managed the Blah-Blah Cafe in Durban under Greg Milling, where he wrote and directed several cabarets for the boutique supper theatre.
+During the late 80s, he served as a publicist for The Natal Playhouse in Durban, supporting the Natal Philharmonic Orchestra under the direction of David Tidboald and musicals led by Geoffrey Sutherland.
+Following his time at the Playhouse, he managed the Blah-Blah Café in Durban under Greg Milling, where he wrote and directed several cabarets for the boutique supper theatre.

-This was followed by a position at CAPAB (now Artscape) in Cape Town in the early 90s where he worked as a publicist for Musicals headed by David Matheson, Opera headed by Angelo Gabato, and Drama headed by Roy Sargeant, as well as productions at Maynardville Open Air Theatre.
+Following this, he took a position at CAPAB (now Artscape) in Cape Town in the early 90s.
+Here, he worked as a publicist for musicals under the direction of David Matheson, opera led by Angelo Gabato, and drama headed by Roy Sargeant, along with productions at Maynardville Open Air Theatre.

-Daniel Dercksen with Evita Bezuidenhout during the building of Evita Se Perron – Evita is a character Pieter-Dirk Uys created in the 80s.
+Daniel Dercksen with Evita Bezuidenhout during the building of Evita Se Peron in 1996 – Evita is a character Pieter-Dirk Uys created in the 80s.

 This image has an empty alt attribute; its file name is PDU2.jpg